"A good set changes your personality": Young guy dared to rock tips

 PAY ATTENTION: Celebrate South African innovators, leaders and trailblazers with us!
 Click to check out Women of Wonder 2022 by Briefly News!

 A man is trending on TikTok after he accepted a challenge to wear stiletto nails.
 Amy Sorensen dared her boyfriend to wear nails with tips for a week.
-In the video, the man can be seen doing daily tasks and only managed to break one nail in a space of five days.
+In the video, the guy can be seen doing daily tasks and he only managed to break one nail in the space of five days.

+Girlfriend posts video to prove that operating with long nails is a skill

 Peeps were impressed that he managed to keep the nails on for so long.
-Sorensen was surprised at how well he took on the challenge and said:
+Sorensen was surprised at how well he took on the challenge and said in the clip:

 "I challenged my man to a week with stiletto nails.
 Proof that a fresh set of nails changes your personality."